-The United Nations Global Goals
+The Global Goals Case Study

 Bring together teams from the UN’s 193 member nations to help distill a simple, sustainable communication system that transcends regional, cultural, and linguistic barriers.

 The system is now the de-facto messaging platform for sustainability initiatives worldwide, from governments to non-profits to all corporate sectors.

 How do you engage the entire planet with an opaque geo-political document?

 The 17 Sustainable Development Goals promise a more just and sustainable planet for everyone.
 In 2010, all 193 U.N. member nations agreed to this unique roadmap for a better future.
 But, for the plan to succeed, we needed everybody to be engaged.
 To do this, we created a logical communication system and designed a colorful visual language that is now understood and loved across the planet.

 Our objective was to make the Global Goals easy to communicate across continents and cultures.

 We began by giving each of the 17 goals a concise name that makes them easy to talk about and remember.
 We gave each goal its own colorful icon with bold typography and bright colors to express the determination and optimism of the effort.
 We also designed the foundational logotype for the initiative—a bright circle made up of the colors of the 17 individual goals to remind us that they all must be solved together.